wellbutteredsoftware/void/DESIGN.md

 Internally it wraps both an `SDL_Window*` and `SDL_Renderer*`, managing their lifecycle, framebuffer clearing, and common operations like rendering textures and window resizing.

-VGraphics is not designed to be fully feature-complete in itself--it is a stable internal interface between SDL and the engine, with a fixed set of responsibilities and contracts:
+VGraphics is not designed to be fully feature-complete in itself--it is a stable internal interface between SDL and the engine, with a fixed set of responsibilities:

 ### Responsibilities
 - Initialize and destroy the SDL window and renderer